ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.direction = 90;
 ```

-Next, let's make that these laser bullets will disappear after they flew out the view.
+Next, let's make sure that these laser bullets will disappear after they fly out the view.
 As they always fly to top, we may write a condition for the upper border only.

 ```js Step code
 if (this.y < -40) {